forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > The literature below often contradicts each other and the arguments in the sparse literature differ a lot.
-A clearer legal framework self-determination and secession would help as for example stated in the recommended paper [Saul 2011](../jurisprudence/universal_rights.md#saul-2011) on the [Universal Rights page](../jurisprudence/universal_rights.md).
+A clearer legal framework self-determination and secession would help as for example stated in the recommended paper [Saul 2011](../jurisprudence/universal_rights.md#saul-2011) which is cited on the [Universal Rights page](../jurisprudence/universal_rights.md).
+On the [Universal Rights Page](../jurisprudence/universal_rights_and_rules.md) the topic of self determination is further discussed (respectively in consideration as of December 22).